 • How accurate is your data?

 When selecting and implementing a HRIS, agree a proposed timescale for the HR system project to be completed.
 Be sure to take into account your day-to-day business activities and the internal resource available to support an effective HR system implementation.
 Depending on factors such as the requirements of your HR software, how many employees you have and how intricate you require the HR system to be, a complete HRIS project may have a timescale of anywhere between from 8 weeks – 6 months.
 Don’t forget to pencil in the test group stage and training for your line managers.
+Remember to factor in:

 To allow for your selected and implemented HR software to be of value to your organisation, it’s important to gain employee engagement from the start.
 Whether you have 10 or 10,000 employees, be transparent about the purpose of the HRIS and how this updated HRIS will benefit them.
 Developing a communication plan will support the change process.
 This includes communicating why you are implementing or changing HR systems as well as a clear date of when the newly selected and implemented HRIS will be rolled out.

 When considering the selection and implementation of a HR software, it is important to listen and engage your key stakeholders throughout every stage.
 Your HR team, line managers and employees will be using the human resource information software frequently.
-Therefore it is important that it is fit for purpose and easy to use.
+Therefore, it is important that it is fit for purpose and easy to use.

 As HR software specialists, we have supported numerous organisations across a variety of sectors in the selection and implementation of a HRIS.
 Our latest HRIS case study explores the positive impact the HR software has had for one of our clients.